ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.
 In some deployments, a special role, such as an Auditor, might require access to Signed Statements.

-Transparency Services MUST enforce access control to the Append-only Log.
+Transparency Services will typically enforce access control to the Append-only Log.

 # Security Considerations